FedeHuerta/simGastos/readme.md

 ## English
 # Expense manager

-This project is an "Expense Manager" developed in HTML, CSS, and JavaScript.
-It provides functionalities such as adding, modifying, deleting, and analyzing expenses, with a simple and user-friendly interface.
+This project is an SPA "Expense Manager" developed in HTML, CSS, and JavaScript.
+It provides functionalities such as adding, modifying, deleting, and analyzing expenses, with a minimalist and user-friendly interface.
 ## Technologies Used

 - HTML5